datatrails/datatrails-receipt-scitt/docs/index.rst

 ..
-RKVST Archivist documentation master file, derived from rkvst-python/docs/index.rst
+DataTrails Archivist documentation master file, derived from datatrails-python/docs/index.rst
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.